Policies

 Basic, Standard and Enhanced disclosures through the Disclosure & Barring Service

+A sample policy statement for the handling of DBS certificate information can be found on the DBS website, please click here.
 Organisations that use APCS services sign a service level agreement that states they must have a policy in place in line with the DBS Code of Practice

 Basic disclosures through Disclosure Scotland

+A sample policy statement on the secure handling, use, storage, retention and destruction of disclosure information can be found on the Disclosure Scotland website, please click here.
 Organisations that use APCS services sign a service level agreement that states they must have a policy in place in line with the Disclosure Scotland Code of Practice.

 Standard and Enhanced disclosures through Access NI

+A sample policy statement on the secure handling, use, storage, retention and destruction of disclosure information can be found on the Access NI website, please click here.
 Organisations that use APCS services sign a service level agreement that states they must have a policy in place in line with the Access NI Code of Practice.

 Policy on the recruitment of ex-offenders